-Nothing screams "summer cookies" like these simple, fluffy, fresh strawberry shortcake cookies!
+Nothing screams "summer cookies" like these simple, fluffy, fresh strawberry shortcake cookies.
+They're soft, chewy, and full of fresh strawberry flavor.
 Keep them light or add a fluffy cream cheese filling to take them to the next level.
+These cookies are easy to make, perfect for a picnic, a barbecue, or just a snack on a hot day and bound to be a hit with everyone who tries them!

 This post contains helpful tips and tricks!
 If you're in a rush, please use the "Jump to Recipe" link!